miwurster/chrome-delicious-fuzzy-search/README.md

 Delicious Fuzzy Search is a Chrome browser extension allowing you to fuzzy search your Delicious bookmarks.

+### Features
+* Fuzzy-search filter for your bookmarks.
+* 'New Tab' Integration: Quick and easy access to your Delicious bookmars by just opening a new browser tab.
+* OAuth 2.0 Support: No username or password will be stored in your browser's local storage.

 ### Screenshots

 #### 'New Tab' Integration